leafbeetle/meta_pipeline/notebooks/pipeline.md

 ```

 **FastQC** produces one report for each fastq file, **MultiQC** combines those reports in a single one for all samples.
 Look at the multiqc report for checking sequence quality.
+Here an [example](https://MontagnaLab.github.io/InnovativeApproachesForInvertebrateBiodiversityMonitoring/data/multiqc_report.html).

 ## Import sequences in QIIME2
-Make a manifest file named `manifest.tsv` using the SampleID of the metadata file.
+Make a manifest file named `manifest.tsv` using the SampleID of the metadata file and save it in the working directory `WORKDIR`.
 It should be a TSV (tab separated values) file with three columns: sample ID, path to forward reads, path to reverse reads.
 Like these examples.